Walz v. Tax Commission of the City of New York: Dispute

 The plaintiff, Frederick Walz, an owner of real estate in Staten Island, New York, brought suit in the New York Supreme Court, Special Term, seeking to enjoin the New York City Tax Commission from granting these exemptions.
-The plaintiff contended that the exemptions indirectly required him to make a contribution to religious bodies and thereby violated the religion clauses of the First Amendment.
+Walz contended that the exemptions indirectly required him to make a contribution to religious bodies and thereby violated the religion clauses of the First Amendment.

 Procedural history

 Rejecting this contention, the New York Supreme Court granted the defendant's motion for summary judgment and dismissed the complaint.
 The Appellate Division of the Supreme Court and the New York Court of Appeals affirmed.

 Opinion of the court

 The United States Supreme Court affirmed, in an opinion by Chief Justice Warren Burger, expressing the views of five members of the court.

 Reasoning

 The Court held that there was no nexus between these tax exemptions and the establishment of religion, and that federal or state grants of tax exemption to churches did not violate the First Amendment: